 Letters from family members and/or significant others will not be accepted.

-At least one of your letters is required to be from a core science faculty (i.e. Biology, Chemistry, Physics, etc.) who has taught you in a lecture-based core science course, and who can adequately speak to both your academic readiness and personal suitability for the pursuit and practice of medicine.
+At least one of your letters is required to be from a core science faculty (i.e. Biology, Chemistry, Physics, etc.) who has taught you in a lecture or lab course, and who can adequately speak to both your academic readiness and personal suitability for the pursuit and practice of medicine.

 Non-Traditional Applicants may submit a letter from a current or recent supervisor in lieu of the required faculty letter.